Marcus Chin: Career

 Chin joined the Singapore Broadcasting Corporation during the 1970s.
 During the 1990s, he was mainly known for starring in comedic roles in the long-running Comedy Nite (搞笑行动) and various shows alongside Jack Neo, Moses Lim, Mark Lee, Henry Thia, John Cheng and Jimmy Nah.

-Chin left J-Team with one year remaining on his 10-year contract after he divorced his wife, Murong Ying, to be with then-girlfriend, Eileen Cheah.
+Chin left J-Team with one year remaining on his 10-year contract after he separated with his wife, Murong Ying, to be with then-girlfriend, Eileen Cheah.

 Besides acting and singing, Chin works as a deejay on Love 97.2FM.

 At the Star Awards 2018, he was nominated for Best Supporting Actor for the drama, Have A Little Faith.

+In May 2021, Chin and actress-host Kate Pang opened a Sichuan restaurant named Tian Tian You Yu at 111 Somerset, and later a second outlet located along East Coast Road area.

+In April 2023, Chin renewed his contract with Mark Lee's King Kong Media Production.
+Having signed to the company since its inauguration in 2017 and acknowledging their good working relationship, Chin remarked that it will be a "lifetime" contract.

+From 2021 to 2025, Chin won the Star Awards for Top 10 Most Popular Male Artistes.

 Personal life

 Chin married Taiwanese singer Murong Ying in 1987.
 They separated after Chin was discovered dating his personal assistant, Eileen Cheah, at that time.

 Cheah gave birth to their daughter, Elise, in Malaysia on 18 August 2010.

 Chin and Cheah broke up in 2011, a year after their daughter was born.
 In an interview with 8 Days in 2018, Chin revealed that he is still legally married to Murong Ying and that she still lives in their marital home.
 According to Chin, a divorce would mean selling their house which would leave his wife homeless.
 Currently, Chin lives alone in a rented apartment.

+In March 2023, Chin revealed that his daughter is diagnosed with epilepsy, and that the condition runs in his family where his brother, his brother's children and grandchildren are being diagnosed as well.

+On 7 October 2024, Chin suffered a heart attack during filming with Mark Lee.
+He was rushed to National University Hospital and underwent a coronary stenting procedure.
+He was discharged on 10 October.
+Chin underwent another surgery on 22 October.